neiker/experiments/README.md

 ## Draggable Stickies
 Sticky notes you can drag&drop and also resize.

-## Twitter Header
+## Twitter
-Pseudo-sticky header.
+ - Pseudo-sticky header.
 It disappears when you scroll down and appears again as soon as you scroll up.
+ - Micro-interaction on "like" icon using Lottie.

 ## Animated Wave
 Just an animated SVG.